rax-register/rax-register.github.io/_posts/2020-07-11-htb-optimum.md

 ![](/images/optimum/20. run_1.png)
 ![](/images/optimum/20. run_2.png)

-For some reason no matter how many times I try it like this, the session will not connect despite the exploit appearing to work (Holy handle leak Batman, we have a SYSTEM shell!!).
+For some reason, no matter how many times we try the exploit with these options, the session will not connect despite the exploit appearing to work (Holy handle leak Batman, we have a SYSTEM shell!!).

-To me this means there may be something wrong with our payload so let's see if we can choose something else for our payload:
+This indicates there may be something wrong with our payload so let's see if we can choose something else for our payload:

     show payloads